WHO CAN APPLY?

 - Book Allowance of Rs.
 5000/- for purchase of course-related books and purchase receipts need to be submitted for reimbursement;

-- Medical facility is for ailments of immediate and emergency nature occurring in India.
-No medical reimbursement allowed for ailments of chronic nature.
-Participants must carry their own medicine for regular and chronic ailments like diabetes, hypertension, etc. For regular/chronic ailments, all consultation charges of doctor/medicines etc. would be borne by the participants.
+- Medical Facility.
+Participants selected for training Courses are expected to be medically fit.
+Medical facility is for ailments of immediate and emergency nature occurring in India.
+No medical reimbursement allowed for ailments of regular/chronic nature.
+Participants must carry their own medicines for chronic ailments like diabetes, hypertension, etc. and have to bear the expenditure for medicines and consultation of doctors on their own.

 - If any special assistance is required by a participant during his/her stay in India, that should be intimated to Mission as well as to the concerned Institute prior to departure for India.
 It is advised that participant may check with the Institute about the availability of facility required by him/her.

 - Participants are required to obtain from the Indian Mission the contact telephone/mobile numbers of the Course Coordinator and the Institute.
 They must familiarize themselves with the weather conditions and the type of clothes to be carried to India.